deepjavalibrary/djl-demo/README.md

 //Edit the Gradle file to select one
 ```

-Run the proxy server using the following command in your terminal:
+Run the proxy server from your terminal.

 ```bash
 $ ./gradlew run
 ```
-This command starts the serve, listening at port 8080.
+This command starts the server, listening at port 8080.
 ```bash
 > Task :run
 [main] INFO com.example.FilterProxy - Waiting for request(s) on port 8080